UN chief: 'Leadership gap' undermines global climate efforts

 “They need to come to Glasgow with bold, time-bound, front-loaded plans to reach net zero,” he said.

+“The fate of small islands today is the fate of the world tomorrow,” Maldives President Ibrahim Solih said.

+Australia became the latest country to announce a net-zero target on Tuesday, but experts swiftly pointed out that it doesn’t stack up.

-UNEP’s executive director, whose agency is one of several to examine the gap between government pledges and the Paris goals, echoed the need for speed on curbing emissions.
+The U.N.
+Environment Programme is one of several agencies to examine the gap between government pledges and the Paris goals.
+Its executive director echoed the need for speed on curbing emissions.

 “To stand a chance of limiting global warming to 1.5 C, we have eight years to almost halve greenhouse gas emissions,” said Inger Andersen.
 “Eight years to make the plans, put in place the policies, implement them and ultimately deliver the cuts.”